TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 While there is something delightful and powerful about the idea of continuing to add stripes and chevrons to the rainbow flag, I personally feel like that isn't the best direction to head with this.

 I'm also concerned about the **omissions**.
-None of these represent various oppressed minorities within the GSM community, such as Asian-American & Native-American people, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, et cetera.
+None of these represent various oppressed minorities within the GSM community, such as Asian-American & Native-American people, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, plural systems, et cetera.

-To add all these to a progress pride flag, each with one or more specific stripes highlighting that oppressed subgroup, will only continue to make any subgroup not on the flag feel even more oppressed and unrepresented.
-For that reason, I don't think that adding subgroup-specific flag elements is a good direction.
+To add all these to a progress pride flag, each with one or more specific stripes highlighting that oppressed subgroup, will only continue to make any subgroup not on the flag feel even more oppressed and unrepresented, and might end up making the flag difficult to understand and reproduce.
+For that reason, I don't think that adding subgroup-specific flag elements is the best direction.

 Another problem is that, while in theory **the rainbow flag alone** can represent all members of the GSM community, in practice it mainly appears to represent solely homosexual men; whether intentionally or not, many folks in our community don't identify with the rainbow flag.
-For that reason, it might be necessary to use a different flag to represent the whole community.
+For that reason, it might be necessary to use a different flag, perhaps an all-new one, to represent the whole community.

-## The Solution ##
+## A Solution ##

 What we need is a flag that:

-- Is familiar as representing the GSM community
+- Intentionally represents & symbolizes the modern GSM community in a familiar way
 - Stands on its own as a specific symbol, rather than adding to an existing one
 - Evokes progress and inclusivity in its design
-- Intentionally symbolizes the modern GSM community
+- Doesn't single-out nor omit any specific minorities within the GSM community

 After I identified these related but distinct needs, inspiration struck me and I tried my hand at one, myself.